Water Information and Management

 - Specific water-related questions can be directed ahead of time to Michael Wagner at (763) 324-4207.

-Water test kits for sanitary analysis are currently available at the following locations during their regular business hours:
+Water test kits for Bacteria and Nitrates tests are currently available at the following locations during their regular business hours:

 - Andover City Hall